Sophia-de-Avalon/de-avalon-research/index.md

 ## Publications and Work in Progress

-A curated list of peer-reviewed papers is provided for academic reference, with citation details and links where available.
-A Work in Progress section offers a draft abstract of current articles/dissertation.
+Here is a curated list of peer-reviewed papers provided for academic reference, with citation details and links where available.<br>
+A Work in Progress section also offers a draft abstract of current articles/dissertation.

 <a href="Publications.md">PUBLICATIONS</A>